 Do: Protect Your Scalp (And Hair!)

 Wig tape can damage your scalp and biological hair if you aren’t careful.
 Always do everything you can to protect your scalp: apply a scalp protector and pin or gel back any of your shorter hairs at your hairline to ensure they aren’t caught by the tape.
 Wig tape is designed to last - removing the tape can become pretty painful if you aren’t careful about pushing back your hair during the tape application process (just imagine pulling off the worst kind of band-aid).
 If you’re really struggling to push back some fine strands, apply a dab of baby oil to prevent adhesion!

 Don’t: Apply Tape Randomly

 Ideally, wig tape should always overlap to ensure a snug, seamless fit.
 While wig tape does take some time to apply, it’s only worth applying if you take the time to do it right.
 If you’re using a lace front wig, you can apply the tape to the inside of the lace front wig first.
 Wig tape is double sided, so simply peel and firmly apply one side.
 You want to make sure it fully adheres to the lace.
 And don’t get stingy with the tape!
 You can fully encircle the front, back, and sides of your head for extra security.
 Once you’re done, you can start applying it to your head!

 If you were purposeful in how you first placed the tape on the wig, this part should be easy.
 Just remember: you can adjust the wig as much as you like on your scalp!
 And as excited as you may be to finish the process and get going, try to take your time while placing the wig on your head.
 The wig should be placed just under your hairline.
 Make sure you like the angle of the wig and that your chosen placement will be comfortable throughout your day.
 Be careful when you remove each tape piece, too.
 You don’t want to pull the rest of the wig into an awkward position!

-Watch our video below for more help:
+Watch our video below for how to remove wig tape: